 - A. Any use allowed outright in (COM) Commercial Districts - B. The following uses that are allowed as special exceptions only in (COM) Commercial Districts shall be allowed outright in (IND) Industrial Districts. - 1.
 Service stations/convenience car care establishments as defined by this Ordinance. - 2.
 Convenience stores as defined by this Ordinance. - 3.
 Vehicle sales, rental or lease and vehicle service. - 4.
-Boat and marine sales, rental or lease, and boat/marine service. - 5.
-All building materials sales, including those where some or all such materials are displayed outdoors or are visible from streets or highways. - 6.
+Boat and marine sales, rental or lease, and boat/marine service. - All building materials sales, including those where some or all such materials are displayed outdoors or are visible from streets or highways. - 6.
 All heavy construction equipment sales and service. - 7.
 Truck stops.

 - C. No uses permitted in this zoning district shall be dangerous or offensive or detrimental to the present or intended character of this district or vicinity or constitute a nuisance due to the emission of dust, gas, smoke, noise, fumes, glare, odor, vibration, fire hazard, or similar effects.
 These prohibited uses include, but are not limited to the following: - 1.
 Ammunition, fireworks, gunpowder, and other explosive manufacture or storage. - 2.
 Fat rendering, grease, lard, or tallow manufacture or storage. - 3.
 Fish smoking and curing. - 4.
 Glue, gelatin (animal) manufacture. - 5.
 Rubber or gutta-percha manufacture or treatment. - 6.
 Sauerkraut manufacture. - 7.
 Wood pulp and fiber, reduction and processing. - 8.
-And in general, those uses that have been declared a nuisance in any court of record, or where such use generates environmental pollutants beyond a tolerable level by reason of excessive noise, odor, glare, vibration, smoke, dust, fumes, vapors, gases, liquid and solid waste, radiation, electrical emissions, danger from fire or explosion, or any other debilitating influence as defined by the Environmental Protection Agency as regulated by the Mississippi Department of Environmental Quality. - D. Any type of transportation or distribution facility or terminal, including truck terminals, railroads, and intermodal and rail switching yards. - E. Accessory buildings, accessory structures and accessory uses customary and incidental to any permitted use. - F. Telecommunications towers of a height not greater than two hundred (200) feet subject to Section 1930 of this Ordinance.
+And in general, those uses that have been declared a nuisance in any court of record, or where such use generates environmental pollutants beyond a tolerable level by reason of excessive noise, odor, glare, vibration, smoke, dust, fumes, vapors, gases, liquid and solid waste, radiation, electrical emissions, danger from fire or explosion, or any other debilitating influence as defined by the Environmental Protection Agency as regulated by the Mississippi Department of Environmental Quality. - D. Any type of transportation or distribution facility or terminal, including truck terminals, railroads, and intermodal and rail switching yards. - E. Accessory buildings, accessory structures and accessory uses customary and incidental to any permitted use. - F. Telecommunications towers of a height not greater than two hundred (200) feet subject to Section 1930 of this Ordinance. - G. Tattoo parlors. - H. Fortune telling businesses as defined by this Ordinance. - I. Pawn shops, subject to the regulations under Section 1704. - J. Cash for gold shops. - K. Check cashing business (also called "Pay-Day Loan Agency"), subject to the regulations under Section 1705.